 - Declare all fruits, vegetable and plants for inspection when you arrive at the border station.

 - Spread the word—let others know about the risks of moving plant pests with fruits, vegetables and plants.

-- Contact any of our border stations listed on the interactive map or contact our headquarters office at (916) 654-0312.
+- Contact any of our border stations listed on the border station contact links or contact our headquarters office at (916) 654-0312.